 - Extreme weather can cause delays

 If you plan to use your vehicle instead, make sure you pack your personal property carefully.
-You need to be able to see out the back window as well as make sure any passengers will be able to sit comfortably.
+You need to see out the back window and ensure all passengers will be safe and comfortable.

-Finding a professional moving company to help you can be much less hassle than trying to organize friends to help and rent a truck, but you still need to do your homework and make sure you choose one that has good references and ratings.
-You can also check to find out if the mover has been certified by the Canadian Association of Movers (CAM).
+Finding a professional moving company can be much less hassle than organizing friends to help and renting a truck.
+But you still need to do your homework and make sure you choose one with good references and ratings.
+You can also check if the mover has been certified by the Canadian Association of Movers (CAM).

 The insurance coverage movers offer also varies:

-- Check if the company has their own equipment or whether they’ll use a subcontractor to provide the service.
+- Check if the company has equipment or whether it will use a subcontractor to provide the service.
 If so, make sure you know their certification and track record.
 Determine if the mover is responsible for all services from end to end — including those provided by subcontractors.

 - Some movers offer basic coverage based on the weight of your belongings.
 In that scenario, regardless of what might end up damaged, the coverage will be the same.

 - Ask for a copy of the insurance policies before choosing your moving company.
-On moving day, inspect the condition of your belongings with the mover before and after the move, and make sure you agree on how many boxes there are.
+When the mover arrives, inspect the condition of your belongings together and agree on the number of boxes.
+Repeat this step after the move too.

 - Understand that breakage and theft are different types of claims.
-While your homeowners’ policy will likely cover theft, when it comes to damaged property, it is usually the moving company that needs to offer insurance for that type of risk.
+While your homeowners’ policy will likely cover theft, the moving company usually needs to offer insurance for damaged property.

-The short answer is ‘yes’.
-There are several factors that insurance companies take into consideration when calculating your car insurance premium, and the location of your new property is one of them.
+The short answer is yes.
+There are several factors that insurance companies consider when calculating your car insurance premium, and the location of your new property is one of them.
 Your premium may vary depending on where your new place is, how long your commute to work may be, how often you will be using your car now, and the number of drivers on your policy.

 The critical takeaway is to let your home insurance provider know about any upcoming moves.
 Your insurer can provide advice on coverage updates that you may need to keep you protected, both on moving day and once you settle into your new home.